Joined by faith to help ensure every New Yorker is counted

 When undercounts occur, states stand to lose billions of dollars in federal revenue.
 A decrease of federal dollars has shown to directly impact the lives of low-income New Yorkers and the quality of the human services sector.

-The Interfaith Census 2020 Count Coalition is being organized by Catholic Charities, Council of People’s Organizations, Federation of Protestant Welfare Agencies, Interfaith Center of New York, and United Jewish Association of New York to bring together faith leaders serving in neighborhoods that have historically been undercounted to work together to raise awareness about the importance of the census, and to support faith institutions in helping their community members complete the census during the 2020 self-response period (March 2020-April 2020).
+The Interfaith Census 2020 Count Coalition is being organized by Catholic Charities of New York, the Council of People’s Organizations, FPWA, Interfaith Center of New York, and UJA of New York to bring together faith leaders serving in neighborhoods that have historically been undercounted to work together to raise awareness about the importance of the census, and to support faith institutions in helping their community members complete the census during the 2020 self-response period (March 2020-April 2020).

 Joining the Interfaith Census 2020 Count Coalition means that you (and/or your house of worship/organization) are a designated supporter of the work of the coalition and an active advisor to one or all of its three subcommittees.

 Census Mobilization Toolkit

 The Toolkit Subcommittee is tasked with developing a resource guide that helps faith leaders educate the community and build awareness on the census

 The Messaging & Marketing Subcommittee is tasked with curating key language and a messaging strategy that will resonate with the sensitivities of diverse, and hard to count populations.